LIETUVIŠKAI

 research associates, administrators and volunteers.
 At the

-materials from Lithuanians around the world.
-Once the materials reach the Center,
+world.
+Once the materials reach the Center, they are sorted, registered,

-they are sorted, registered, catalogued, and prepared for preservation.
-The M.
+catalogued, and prepared for preservation.
+The M. Mazvydas National Library of

-Mazvydas National Library of Lithuania generously provides the archives and
+Lithuania generously provides the archives and libraries at the Center with the latest

-libraries at the Center with the latest publications and periodicals from Lithuania.
+publications and periodicals from Lithuania.

 Visiting specialists from Lithuania assist in the